harness/developer-hub/kb/platform/harness-platform-faqs.md

 ## Connectors

-### What steps can we take to prevent encountering 429 errors when utilizing DockerHub connectors in Harness?
+### What steps can we take to prevent encountering 429 errors when using DockerHub connectors in Harness?

  If you are facing 429 rate limiting errors when attempting to pull Docker images from DockerHub using Harness, you can mitigate this issue by adjusting your authentication settings: